EvaLabRaf/-Projet-ROB3-2022-2023-/Rapports de séances/Rapports_Hugo/Hugo_Denis-Martin_2022-12-14.md

 <br />

-It compile but do not work, after several test I

-So I have made a separate code to test where the problem is from
+It compile but do not work, so I have made a separate code to find where the problem is from.

 ![](Annexes/2022-12-14_LaserCodeTest.jpg)

+It seems it comes from the rangingTest in Capteurdistance.cpp, so I have to open the library Adafruit and find why it didn't work